capital-G/supercollider-wiki/Installing-SuperCollider-from-source-on-Ubuntu.md

 sudo apt-get install build-essential libsndfile1-dev libasound2-dev libavahi-client-dev libicu-dev libreadline6-dev libfftw3-dev libxt-dev libudev-dev pkg-config git cmake qt5-default qt5-qmake qttools5-dev qttools5-dev-tools qtdeclarative5-dev libqt5webkit5-dev qtpositioning5-dev libqt5sensors5-dev libqt5opengl5-dev
 ```

-**Note**: The recommended version of gcc is `4.8`.
+**Note**: The minimum required version of gcc is `4.8`.
 Most Linux systems meet this requirement.
 You can check your gcc version in a terminal with the command `gcc --version`.

 #### JACK dependency
 You will also need JACK installed on your system.
 There are two version of JACK available: JACK1 and JACK2.
 If you are unsure of which version of JACK to install, we recommend choosing JACK2.
 It can be installed using the following command: